biboyd/SALSA/docs/source/installation.rst

 **************

 `mpi4py <https://mpi4py.readthedocs.io/en/stable/index.html>`_ is a package that
-enables use of MPI parallelism with python.
-Salsa uses this to split up lightray creation and absorber extraction across multiple processors which becomes necessary for large numbers of lightrays.
+enables use of MPI parallelism with Python.
+SALSA uses this to split up lightray creation and absorber extraction across multiple processors which becomes necessary for large numbers of lightrays.